BY SOFO ARCHON

-In my journey, I’ve come to learn some lessons that completely transformed the way I live.
-Here I would like to share with you twelve of the most important life-changing pieces of wisdom that I’ve come to realize and which you should keep in mind, so that they can guide you towards a more peaceful, happy, free and beautiful life.
+In my journey, I’ve come to learn some lessons that completely transformed the way I live, and here I would like to share with you twelve of the most important life-changing pieces of wisdom that I’ve come to realize and which I’d advice you to keep in mind, so that they can guide you towards a more peaceful, happy, free and beautiful life.

 1. What you think you become.
 Your mind is like a magnet attracting in your life what you constantly think about.
 Think of positive thoughts, and you’ll attract positivity into your life.
 Keep a negative mindset, and you’ll be surrounded by negativity.

 2. Words are powerful.
 Words are a tool that helps us communicate with one another, but many of us don’t realize their tremendous power.
 Words can hurt or heal yourself and those around you, so always be mindful of the words you utter.